 Chicken Stuffing Bake

-This Chicken Stuffing Bake recipe is a hassle-free 45 minute meal.
-With chicken, stuffing, broccoli and a few other simple ingredients – it’s so comforting.
+This Chicken Stuffing Bake recipe is a hassle-free 45 minute meal that is made with leftovers or pantry staples.
+With chicken, stuffing, broccoli and a few other simple ingredients – it’s so comforting, and an easy one dish dinner.

 If casseroles are your thing right now, make an easy weeknight dinner with these other great recipes: Chicken Bacon Ranch Casserole, and Chicken and Spinach Pasta Casserole.